Advanced Vocab Words - Set 8 Flashcards

 104

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ contrast between rich and poor was evident. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: The \_\_\_\_\_\_ contrast between rich and poor was evident. ## Footnote ***Hint:*** *Starts with "s" and means "severe or bare in appearance".*

 stark ## Footnote *stark (**stark**)* adj. complete or extreme adj. very simple adj. bare or blunt